DataResearchLabs/sql_scripts/oracle/data_validation/how_to_use_advanced_script.md

 <details><summary>Expand if you need instructions on how to download and execute the setup script (to build "temp" tables)...</summary><br>

 1. Download the advnaced validation setup script from <b>[here](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation/sql_scripts/dv_advanced_02_test_cases.sql)</b>.
-2. Make the appropriate changes to lines 70-71 to insert parameter names and values your script needs nito the "test_case_config" table.
+2. Make the appropriate changes to lines 70-71 to insert parameter names and values your script needs into the "test_case_config" table.
 Note that you will keep coming back here to expand the list as you write SQL code for your test cases below.
 You'll notice yourself repeating hard-coded values and want to centralize them in one spot here in this table.
 </details>
 <br>